Skip to content ↓

 1. Roles and Responsibilities

-The AGC is responsible for:
+The Trust Board is responsible for:

 • Making sure school leaders fulfil expectations and statutory duties

-• Regularly reviewing and challenging attendance data
+• Reviewing and challenging attendance data on a regular basis

-The Principal and Academy Leadership Team (ALT)
+The Headteacher and Academy Senior Leadership Team

 • Implementation of this policy at the school